vladilena/ConferenceManagementSystem/README.md

 11. The application must respond correctly to all sorts of errors and exceptions.
 (User should never see stack trace on front-end side).
 12. The application must have an authorization and authentication systems.

+####Instructions
+Before building be sure that project structure is following:

+-out

+-src

+--main

+---java (marked as Sources Root)

+---resources (marked as Resources Root)

+--test

+---java (marked as Test Sources Root)

+---resources (marked as Test Resources Root)

+-target

+-web (marked as WEB Sources Root)

+To build the project execute the command: mvn package

+To deploy project you must have servlet container (Apach Tomcat is preferred)